gunitinug/babyrus/README.md

 ### 🔍 Searching in Babyrus

-Babyrus provides three different search methods, whichever is most suitable for the search task at hand.
+Babyrus provides two different search methods, whichever is most suitable for the search task at hand.
 Use the method indicated by the program.
-The rule of thumb is to use literal substring match for filtering tags and other methods for filtering file names.
+The rule of thumb is to use literal substring match for filtering tags and globbing for filtering file names.

 1. **Literal Substring Match**
    A simple substring search.
 The `*` character is treated literally, not as a wildcard.
 Special characters like `?` or `.` are also treated literally.

 2. **Globbing**
    Uses wildcards like `*stallman*`.
 You can include spaces and `*` and `?`.

-3. **Boolean Search**
-   Similar to globbing, but allows logical operators:
-   - `||` for OR
-   - `&&` for AND

-   Spaces are allowed but for now `?` is not implemented.

 ### Requirements